Los Angeles Live Steamers Railroad Museum: Facilities

 The museum has more than 1.5 miles of 7.5" gauge track covering an assortment of different routes.
 Since 2007, public operations have been largely limited to the High Line on the West End and the Mountain Division on the East End.
 While New Sherwood Station is only used for public boarding, Sutchville Station and Old Sherwood Station are still used for member boarding and private events.
 There are several large yards, sidings, turntables, transfer tables, and reversing tracks for trains on the layout.
 In addition, the museum also has extensive loading, maintenance, and storage facilities for members trains.

 Over the years, the museum has brought in several historical pieces of full-size rolling stock renovated for use as museum offices and meeting rooms.
 There are three cabooses originally built for the Atchison, Topeka and Santa Fe Railway, Texas and New Orleans Railroad, and Union Pacific Railroad, as well as two streamlined Union Pacific passenger cars that saw service on the City of Los Angeles (train).

 The 4.75" and 3.5" gauges are configured in a ground level shared dual-gauge format.
 Two loops make up the current layout with three yards, a turntable, roundhouse, transfer table, and elevated steaming area.
-In 2016, members begun a massive multi-year extension of the existing 4.75" gauge layout starting with the installation of over 1000 feet of new track in the West End along the Smith Valley route.